-Hazardous Materials

-Watch for cargo or baggage containing hazardous materials.
+Hazardous Materials - Watch for cargo or baggage containing hazardous materials.
 Most hazardous materials cannot be carried on a bus.
+Riders sometimes board a bus with an unlabeled hazardous material.
+They may not know it is unsafe.
+Do not allow riders to carry on common hazards such as car batteries or gasoline.

-The Federal Hazardous Materials Table on page 58 shows which materials are hazardous.
+The Federal Hazardous Materials Table on page 49 shows which materials are hazardous.
 They pose a risk to health, safety and property during transportation.
 The rules require shippers to mark containers of hazardous material with the material's name, ID number and hazard label.
-There are nine different 4-inch, diamond-shaped hazard labels like the examples shown in Figure 4-1.
+There are nine different 4-inch, diamond-shaped hazard labels like the examples shown in Figure 4-1 below.
 A chart showing all the labels is in the back of this manual.
 Watch for the diamond-shaped labels.
 Do not transport any hazardous material unless you are sure the rules allow it.

-Forbidden Hazardous Materials

-Buses may carry small-arms ammunition, emergency shipments of drugs, chemicals and hospital supplies.
+Forbidden Hazardous Materials - Buses may carry small-arms ammunition, emergency shipments of drugs, chemicals and hospital supplies.
 You can carry small amounts of some other hazardous materials if the shipper cannot send them any other way.
 Buses must never carry:

-- Division 2.3 POISONOUS (Toxic) GAS. - Division 6.1 EXTREMELY DANGEROUS POISONOUS (Toxic) LIQUID. - · Paranitroaniline. - More than 45 kg.
+- Division 2.3 POISONOUS (Toxic) GAS. - Division 6.1 EXTREMELY DANGEROUS POISONOUS (Toxic) LIQUID. - Paranitroaniline. - More than 45 kg.
 (99 pounds) of a solid Division 6.1 Poison. - More than 225 kg.
 (496 pounds) total of allowable hazardous materials and no more than 45 kg.
 (99 pounds) of any one class.